Keyrose557/ROT13-Python-App/README.md

 ## Student Notes

 In this section, I share a collection of personal notes and insights gathered during the development of the ROT Encoder/Decoder App.They offer a broad behind-the-scenes glimpse into the process I used for my academic project 🤓.
-Feel free to explore these notes.The application, source code, and a jupyter notebook references are in the `dist` folder.
+Feel free to explore these notes.The application and source code are in the `dist` folder.

+### Goals

+1. Create a basic App GUI
+2. Use at lease one custom function
+3. Using input from the app, have it do something

 ---